School of Jewish Theology

 The BA/MA degree program in Jewish Theology – the only one of its kind in Europe – is open to all interested applicants regardless of their religious affiliation.
 The scope of material covered by the degree program is extensive: from the Hebrew Bible and the great theological works of the Middle Ages to the thinkers and intellectual debates of modern times.

 Thus, the BA Program in Jewish Theology not only gives students a basic intellectual grounding in Judaism, but also provides them with critical academic expertise as well as valuable insights into Jewish religious practice.
 The program places particular emphasis on acquiring solid proficiency in the Hebrew and Aramaic languages, so that students can work directly with the source texts as soon as possible.
-Another focal point of study is Judaism’s relations with other denominations, particularly Christianity and Islam.
+Other focal points of study are Biblical Archaeology and Judaism’s relations with other religions.

-The MA Program in Jewish Theology, meanwhile, enables students to embark on a deeper exploration of rabbinical literature as well as selected aspects of Jewish religious history.
+The MA Program in Jewish Theology, meanwhile, enables students to embark on a deeper exploration of biblical, rabbinical, constructive and applied Jewish theology.

 The chairs at the School of Jewish Theology at the University of Potsdam

 - Yemima Hadad, M.A.

 - Professor Jonathan Schorsch, PhD